-- The Introduction is a good place to start if you are new to Animancer and are wondering what benefits it gives you over other animation systems.
+- The Introduction is a good place to start if you are wondering about the benefits of Animancer compared to other animation systems.

 - The User Manual explains all of Animancer's features in detail.

-- Check out the Help page if you have any questions, suggestions, or bugs to report.
+- See the Help page if you have any questions, suggestions, or bugs to report.

 The Animancer package includes a

 ReadMe file with a link to bring you here, or you can use the

 [?] help button in the top right of the

 AnimancerComponent Inspector (or any of Animancer's other components) to open up its specific API Documentation page.